Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

 \end{proof}

-It is expected more generally that, similarly to the Almgren-Pitts setting (see \cite{MaNeindexbound}), the local min-max surface cannot be stable for bumpy metrics.
+It is expected more generally that, similarly to the Almgren-Pitts setting (see \cite{MaNeindexbound}), oriented local min-max surfaces cannot be stable for bumpy metrics.

 \begin{remarque} Strong irreducibility has consequences on how surgeries can be performed.
 The following observation was used in previous works but not really explained.
 Suppose that $S=S_1$ is strongly irreducible in $N$ and separates $N$ into $W$, $W'$.
 Suppose also that $S_2$, ..., $S_K$ are successively obtained by surgery from the previous one (for instance along a $\gamma$-reduction \cite{MSY} or a smooth min-max procedure \cite{Ketgenusbound}).
 We can assume the surgery curves $\alpha_i$ ($i\in\{1,...,K\}$) to be disjoint and contained in $S_1$.
 Then by switching $W$ and $W'$ if necessary, for all $i \in \{1,...,K\}$, if the surgery is performed along a curve $\alpha_i$ essential in $S_i$, $\alpha_i$ bounds a disk in $W$.
-To check this, one can argue as follows: let $i_0$ be the first time when this assertion becomes false.
-Then $\alpha_{i_0}$ is essential in $S_{i_0}$, and it bounds a disk $D$ contained in one of the sides of $S_{i_0}$, but by irreducibility it intersects $S_1$ along curves, say $\beta_1, ..., \beta_j$, that are essential in $S_1$ since they are homotopic to surgery curves essential in some of the $S_i$.
-Each $\beta_j$ bounds a disk inside $D_j$, say on the side $W$.
-Now by Proposition 1 in \cite{MSY}, a surface parallel to the boundary $\partial W'$ can be isotoped inside $W'$ to a surface of arbitrarily small area.
-Along this isotopy (parametrized by $[0,1]$), we keep track of the intersection $I_t$ ($t\in[0,1]$) between the surface and $D\backslash \bigcup_{j}D_j$.
-This intersection can be made transversal for almost all $t\in[0,1]$ and for some $t$ close to $1$, $I_t$ is a collection of loops $\gamma_k$ enclosing disks inside $D\backslash \bigcup_{j}D_j$.
-Since $D\backslash \bigcup_{j}D_j\subset W'$, if one of the $\gamma_k$ is essential in $S_1$ then we get a contradiction by strong irreducibility.
-On the other hand if none of them is essential, it means that $\gamma_{i_0}$ was not essential either in $S_{i_0}$, a contradiction again.
+This follows from \cite[Theorem 2.1]{Scharlemann}.

 From this "one-sided surgeries" property, we deduce two useful facts \cite{Rubinsteinnotes}, \cite[Theorem 3.3]{KeMaNe}.
-Firstly if the surfaces of a smooth sweepout are isotopic to a strongly irreducible Heegaard splitting $H$ as in Theorem \ref{smoothminmax} and a min-max surface is non-orientable, then there is only one non-sphere component, it has multiplicity two and its double cover plus a vertical handle is isotopic to $H$ (see \cite[Corollary 1.6]{Heath}).
+Firstly if the surfaces of a smooth sweepout are isotopic to a strongly irreducible Heegaard splitting $H$ as in Theorem \ref{smoothminmax} and a min-max surface is non-orientable, then there is only one non-sphere component, which has multiplicity two when not an $\mathbb{R}P^2$, and its double cover plus a vertical handle is isotopic to $H$ (see \cite[Corollary 1.6]{Heath}).
 Secondly if the min-max surface is orientable, then the non-sphere components have multiplicity one (this can be checked using \cite[Theorem 2.11]{ScharlemannThompson}). \end{remarque}